hegemier/hegemier/README.md

 - 👋 Hi, I’m @hegemier!
-- 👀 I’m interested in software engineering, AI/machine learning, and data science.
-I'm currently a software engineer at Enova in Chicago, IL.
+- 👀 I love great engineering, great ideas, and the teamwork that makes everything possible.
+I'm currently the CTO of UNLISTED Chicago, IL.
-- 🌱 I’m currently learning Go and Ruby as well as tinkering with Tensorflow/Keras
+- 🌱 I’m currently building the next big proptech platform
 - 💞️ I’m looking to collaborate on ... anything startup related!
 - 📫 How to reach me ... tbd, but you can find some of my information on hegemier.net